icecube/icetray-public/docs/general/supercomputing_centers.rst

 =================================================

 The following is a tutorial for getting stared with ``icetray`` at "supercomputing centers".
-Wile originally written for `TACC
+While originally written for `TACC
 <https://www.tacc.utexas.edu/>`_, it should generally apply to
 supercomputing or large-scale time-sharing centers.